dorienh/multimodal-generative-ai-course/README.md

 This repository contains course materials for a graduate-level course on multimodal generative AI.
 The course covers foundational vision and audio models, multimodal alignment, retrieval-augmented generation, and agentic AI systems — combining lectures, hands-on labs, and seminar paper discussions.

+Note: Prof. Wenxuan teaches the NLP part of this course, that part is not included in this repo.

 ---

 ## Course Overview